MarcDWagner/horned-beast/README.md

 ## Overview

 Lab 01:  First attempt as using React, components, and props.

-Lab 02:  A little more experience working with the components and props, also adding in state and bootstrap.
+Lab 02:  A little more experience working with the components and props, also adding in state and bootstrap feature of a card.

-hub.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Lab 03:  Created a new component to create new modal feature with the help of bootstrap, passing information through use of state.

 ## Time Estimates

 ### 10-18-22 Lab 02

 - Number and Name of Feature:  #1, Display Images